pavlemutic/git-test-framework/README.md

 ## Challenges
 - how to execute tests in parallel since only one branch can be active at a time
-- how to organise and setup scenarion, and not to overcomplicate it
+- how to organise and setup scenario, and not to overcomplicate it
 - subprocess cannot handle quoted command parts
 - nested git conflicts

-## TODO
-- logs
-- parallel
-- docker
-- improve readme
-- next steps strategy

 ## Installation